-Based on these classifications, there are no high-hazard or significant-hazard dams in Wharton County.
-Figure 9-8 shows locations of the dams in the county and participating cities.
+Dam locations are based on the 2018 USACE National Inventory of Dams.
+This database lists 11 dams in Wharton County, all of which are in the Unincorporated area.
+Figure 9-8 shows locations of the dams in the county and participating cities with potential dam inundation extents and population densities.
 The FEMA MLI data provided a listing of levee locations in Texas.
 Figure 9-5 shows counties with levees in Texas and Figure 9-9 shows levee locations in Wharton County.
 These levees have not been certified as proving protection from the 100-year floodplain (See section 9.1.2 for more information on certification).
-Figure 9-8 shows the estimated potential dam inundation extents and population vulnerability.
-All of the levees in Wharton County are not located near populated areas.
-The one near the City of Wharton is located on the southern edge of the city, not along the populated town center.
-All of the levees in the participating jurisdiction are earthen and not certified (not used to remove people and property out of the 100 year flood plain).
+All of the existing levees in Wharton County are not located near populated areas.
+The levee near the City of Wharton is located on the southern edge of the city, not along the populated town center.
+All of the levees in the participating jurisdiction are earthen and not certified (not used to remove people and property out of the 100-year flood plain).

-There are an uncounted number of 'non-jurisdictional' dams on public and private lands in the planning area.
+There is an uncounted number of 'non-jurisdictional dams on public and private lands in the planning area.
 These are small dams that normally do not store water but may impound water during heavy precipitation events.
 Because they are not monitored or maintained, there is potential for them to overtop or fail and cause flooding and property damage during a significant rainfall event.
-The extent and risk associated with these dams is not known.
+The extent and risk associated with these dams are not known.

 The risks of a dam failure are spread throughout the county while that of a levee failure is limited to the City of Wharton and the southern portions of the county.
 The planning area could be impacted by several high-hazard dams that are located outside of the county.
-If a failure of one of these high-hazard dams occurred, it could result in loss of life.
+If a failure of a high-hazard dam occurred, it could result in loss of life.
 Other high-hazard dams are located outside of the county and their drainages enter Wharton County and participating communities either by direct drainage through parts of the planning area or by inflow into the Colorado River or San Bernard River upstream from Colorado County.
 However there have not been any dam breaches immediately upstream of or within the participating communities, thus the overall chance of this occurring is minimal, and therefore classified as 'No Exposure'.
-Additionally major dams located outside of the planning area that could affect the participating communities, including Cedar Creek Dam and Tom Miller Dam are located approximately 65 and 165 miles, respectively, upstream of Wharton County, along the Colorado River.
-Because of these two dam's upstream location, any major dam breach will minimally effect Wharton County.
+Additionally, major dams located outside of the planning area that could affect the participating communities, including Cedar Creek Dam and Tom Miller Dam are located approximately 65 and 165 miles, respectively, upstream of Wharton County, along the Colorado River.
+Because of these two dams' upstream location, any major dam breach will minimally affect Wharton County.
 A detailed description of exposure and vulnerability per jurisdiction is described in Chapter 9.5 and Chapter 9.6.